 where we have used $\bar{R}_{\mu\nu}=\Lambda \bar{g}_{\mu\nu}$; the first term $S^{(2)}_{\rm EH}$ denotes the Einstein-Hilbert action up to quadratic order in $h_{\mu\nu}$.
 Therefore, the limit $\beta\rightarrow \infty$ with $\Lambda> 0$ kills all the interactions mediated by the massless and partially massless gravitons ($2+4=6$ degrees of freedom), while the two scalars survive with their self and mutual interactions.
-This discriminating feature between the two sets of fields is due to the fact that the interactions mediated by the spin-$0$ sector does not scale as powers of $1/\bar{M}_{\rm p}$ which is independent of $\beta.$
+This discriminating feature between the two sets of fields is due to the fact that the interactions mediated by the spin-$0$ sector scale as powers of $1/\bar{M}_{\rm p}$ which is independent of $\beta.$

 A comment is in order.
-As shown in eq.~\eqref{gauge-inv-action}, at the non-linear level we can covariantly identify $\varphi_{\mu\nu}$ as a partially massless graviton only if both gravitons transform under the gauge symmetry~\eqref{gauge-transf-lambda2}, which is in agreement with a more general theorem~\cite{Joung:2014aba}.
+As discussed around eq.~\eqref{action-spin-2-lambda-5}, at the non-linear level we can covariantly identify $f_{\mu\nu}$ as a partially massless graviton only if both gravitons transform according to~\eqref{gauge-transf-lambda2}, which is in agreement with a more general theorem~\cite{Joung:2014aba}.
 However, strictly speaking, in our case the exact identification of a partially massless graviton can only be made if we fully take the limit $\beta\rightarrow \infty$ in which both massless and partially massless gravitons become free.
-This means that $g_{\mu\nu}$ becomes invariant under~\eqref{gauge-transf-lambda2} and the quadratic action for $\varphi_{\mu\nu}$ is invariant under $\delta_\zeta \varphi_{\mu\nu}$ alone.
+This means that $g_{\mu\nu}$ becomes invariant under~\eqref{gauge-transf-lambda2} and the quadratic action for $f_{\mu\nu}$ is invariant under $\delta_\zeta f_{\mu\nu}$ alone.

-In summary, in the limit $\beta\rightarrow \infty$ with $\Lambda>0$ the theory of Quadratic Gravity in eq.~\eqref{action-stelle} reduces to a surprisingly simpler theory whose action $S_{00}[\bar{g},\phi,\chi]$ describes two interacting scalar fields (one is ghost-like and tachyonic) subject to the constraint $T^{(00)}=0$ and living in an Einstein metric background.
-It is important to emphasize that this phenomenon of ``asymptotic freedom'' of the spin-$2$ sector in the presence of a positive cosmological constant drastically distinguishes the scenario $\Lambda >0$ from the one with $\Lambda=0$ where, instead, the spin-$2$ interactions survive.
+In summary, in the limit $\beta\rightarrow \infty$ with $\Lambda>0$ the theory of Quadratic Gravity in eq.~\eqref{action-stelle} gets surprisingly simpler and the resulting dynamics is solely determined by the action $S_{00}[\bar{g},\phi,\chi]$ that describes two interacting scalar fields (one is ghost-like and tachyonic) living in an Einstein metric background.
+It is important to emphasize that the phenomenon of ``asymptotic freedom'' of the spin-$2$ sector in the presence of a positive cosmological constant drastically distinguishes the scenario $\Lambda >0$ from the one with $\Lambda=0$ where, instead, the spin-$2$ interactions survive.